 Thanks for all your email messages and for your concern.
 Our prayers were answered.”

 Over the years, the Community Animal Assistance department has built a network of Best Friends members and supporters, along with regional rescues and humane organizations, that comprise a sort of safety net for homeless (or about to become homeless) pets.
 It’s not foolproof, but tens of thousands of lives have been saved and countless people have been given the tools to keep their families together.
-If you are interested in joining the legions helping out animals, click here for Community Animal Assistance volunteer opportunities.

 Here’s to utilizing every tool in our box to bypass America’s shelter system entirely!